glaentzerm/toilet-finder-app/README.md

-# 🚽 Toilet Finder App
+# 🚽 Toilet Finder App Figma Design

 ## High-Fidelity Prototype
 I designed a user-friendly UI/UX prototype in Figma to ensure an intuitive and seamless experience.